lilamcilveen/CoffeeAdventure/README.md

   1 2
   3 4
-  You will need to determine the shape (number of rows and columns) based on which rooms room # 1 is adjacent to.""
+  You will need to determine the shape (number of rows and columns) based on which rooms room # 1 is adjacent to."

   -------------------------------------------------------------------------------------------------
   -------------------------------------------------------------------------------------------------